-- 6. Energy Safety should enhance where appropriate incorporate consideration of a utility's engagement with their communities in their safety culture assessment structure. - Utility practices to address power shutoff impacts on critical facilities such as hospitals, on traffic safety, on individual customers that have high power security needs, and on backup power generation should be considered in the safety culture assessment process.
+- Energy Safety should enhance where appropriate consideration of a utility's engagement with their communities in their safety culture assessment structure. - 7.
+Utility practices to address power shutoff impacts on critical facilities such as hospitals, on traffic safety, on individual customers that have high power security needs, and on backup power generation should be considered.